Working with the Mask Creator

 4 In the playback window, drag across the area that you want to select.
 A highlight appears over the selected area.

 5 In the Detect movement area, choose Next Frame , End of Clip , or type a timecode in the timecode box and then click Specified Timecode .
 Note that when you detect movement to the end of a clip or to a specified timecode, it can take a few minutes, depending on the length of the clip and the quality.
+6 Review the results in the playback window.
+You can fine-tune by scrubbing through the video and using the Eraser tool and Brush tool to modify the selected area.
+In some cases, you might find the Editing tools helpful when working from frame-to-frame.

 To edit a mask